onecloudemoji/onecloudemoji.github.io/_posts/2019-07-03-diablo-on-linux.md

 Once this is done run ````make```` which will take about two or so minutes, then copy your diabdat.mpq file which you put into a safe place into the build folder, and run devilutionx

-It takes literal minutes following this recipe.. but the errors were numerous when I was fumbling my way through this process half cut and on a distro entirely unsuited for anything other than boot2roots.
+It takes literal minutes following this recipe.. but the errors were numerous when I was fumbling my way through this process half cut and on a distro entirely unsuited for anything other than boot2roots, literally one day after the video from MVG was uploaded; there was no one else doing this then.

 TA DA